YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 Project Schema:
 **`TODO: INSERT SCHEMA`**
-The project proposes the following attributes to a relation to achieve the intended goals of the project's purpose:
+The project proposes the following additional attributes to a `content` relation and a `content_user_join` relation to achieve the intended goals of the project's purpose:
 |Attribute Name|Data Type|Example|Description|
 |-|-|-|-|
 |`status`|`ENUM`sql ('created', 'standby', 'published', 'legacy')|`'standby'`|This attribute is used to filter content for searching, modifying, and monetization. `standby` is for content where `participants` have all agreed to the content monetization contract, `published` is when a file has been uploaded, `legacy` content has a reduced monetization rate.|